 #2: Bring Bags

-If you plan on buying more than your hands can carry, you’re going to need a bag, and the vendors don’t provide them.
+If you plan on buying more than your hands can carry, you’ll need a bag, and the vendors don’t provide one.

 Nothing worse than forgetting the items that you came for in the first place.

 This Costa Rican food typically consists of protein, fiber, starch, salad, and tortillas.
 You can think of it as a superfood bowl on a plate.

 A Casado will always include fresh beans, white rice, picadillo, and green salad.
 Fish, chicken, pork, and red meat are the most common proteins, but there are many variations.

 Costa Rican Casados may be adorned with the following extra ingredients:

 - fresh avocado

 - hard-boiled eggs

 - green plantains